MicrosoftDocs/entra-docs/docs/id-governance/best-practices-secure-id-governance.md

 ## Backup and recovery

-Backup your configuration so you can recover to a known good state in case of a compromise.
+Back up your configuration so you can recover to a known good state in case of a compromise.
 Use the following list to create a comprehensive backup strategy that covers the various areas of governance.

  - [Microsoft Graph APIs](/graph/overview) can be used to export the current state of many Microsoft Entra configurations.
  - [Microsoft Entra Exporter](https://github.com/microsoft/entraexporter) is a tool you can use to export your configuration settings.